Eschatologue/CM_wiki/docs/class/wizard/technomage.md

 *Your continued advancements enhance your drone with new capabilities.*

-These following upgrades function as long as you and the drone are within a range equal to 50 feet times your Wizard level.
+These following features function as long as you and the drone are within a range equal to 50 feet times your Wizard level.

+***Media Module.*** While holding your spellbook, you can see and hear through the drone as if you were in its space.

 ***Spellcasting Module.*** When you cast a Wizard spell on your turn, you can cast it as though you were in the drone's space, using its senses.

-***Visual Module.*** While holding your spellbook, you can see and hear through the drone as if you were in its space.

 ### Level 10: Spells Computation